Forgot password

 5. This will then satisfy the rule.

-Below, we’ve included a table with a list of all atomic numbers for each element.
-If you find you are over the limit, keep in mind most of the rules aren’t case-sensitive whereas atomic elements are.
-Simply dropping to lowercase for the element will remove it from the overall count to 200, which may free you up to add another symbol.
+Below, we’ve included a table listing each element’s atomic number.
+If you find you are over the limit, keep in mind that most of the rules aren’t case-sensitive, whereas atomic elements are.
+Simply dropping an element to lowercase will remove it from the overall count to 200, which may free you up to add another symbol.

 Tip:

-Future rules may see you inadvertently add another atomic element, so return to this list to check for any changes you’ll need to make.
+Future rules may see you inadvertently add another atomic element, so return to this list to check for any changes you need to make.

 Atomic number list for The Password Game: